chrischristakis/ryflect/README.md

 - [x] NGINX rate limit for all routes, 15r/s
 - [x] Bump up expiry date for access token
 - [ ] Start encrypting data
+    - Change encryption to save ciphertext in base64 instead, which will be more space efficient.
+        - Keys can remain hex for readability.
+        - Maybe change methods to be base agnostic, so we can change how we save keys whenever.
+    - Change routes to account for this and test.
-    - Create random key for a user in db
+    - Create random key for a user in db (256 bit)
-    - Encrypt key with password key (hash of the password) and store that
+    - Encrypt random key with password key (hash of the password with salt, SHA256) and store that and salt
+        - This happens on registration
+    - On login, we hash the password with SHA256 and store in a cookie.
+        - Should share same length as other session cookie
+        - If absent, or invalid, we log the user out.
     - Keep password key in cookie
-    - Create server key to encrypt password key
+    - Create server key (256 bits, random) to encrypt password key instead of saving plaintext hash in cookie.
     - change server secret key once a week on a cron.
         - If user is still logged in and server secret key changes, then we should force a log out (Expire refresh and access tokens.).
     - Change routes to account for encryption